life-itself/tao/principles/README.md

 We engage in ongoing practice and training to develop ourselves, to be well and deal with difficulties that come up.
 We believe in the possibility of creating a radically better future for individuals and the collective through awakening and the transformation of suffering, and we believe it takes commitment and effort to bring this about.

 ## Coliving

+> The jewel of community, the Sangha, is to be held equal to the Buddha and the Dharma.
+Indeed the whole of holy life is fulfilled through spiritual friendship.
+— The Buddha

 To nourish and sustain a shared culture we need to spend time together.
 This can mean living together in community hubs and during the Gathering, or spending time together during work sprints.